george24601/notes/mgmt/build_team.md

 ### How do managers get stuck
-* Can’t delegate
-* Not training your team
-* Not enough attention to the process
-* Won’t say no
 * Doesn’t attend to the details.
 Everything from clearly communicating the things that your team has accomplished, and sharing challenges or setbacks, to keeping your manager in the loop about major design decisions or roadmap changes, these details all matter.
 The best managers push information up without being asked and are quick to provide more details as necessary.
 Your manager wants to know that you are paying attention to what is going on.
 * Doesn’t show a professional face to more senior managers.
 Do you openly look bored, distracted, or impatient in meetings?
 Do you write emails that communicate clearly?
 Do you think your manager would be comfortable having you present to her peers, alone?
 Your verbal, written, and body language communication is more and more important the more senior you become, and if you are lazy here it can hold you back.